Hafpaf/RPI-installation-and-setup/README.md

 > Change DNS server on Router or each device to the ip adress of the RPI

-## Credits
-Written with help of this [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 ### Give user sudo rights
 ```bash
 sudo adduser username sudo